 Detailed, current information can be obtained from the Arkansas Department of Higher Education website, www.arkansashighered.com.
+Applications for state programs must be completed and returned to the state by scheduled deadlines.
+Please refer to the website for applications and dates.
 Grants and scholarships of particular interest to students include, but are not limited to, the following: